-With the rare exceptions of Spanish tile or metal, asphalt shingles top off the majority of residential buildings.
+With the exception of Spanish tile and metal roofs, asphalt shingles cover the majority of residential buildings.
 These shingles are held in place with short, wire-collated, flat-headed roofing nails driven by a roofing nailer.
 Nailers come in two varieties – coil and stick – that can be used in different applications.
+Knowing how to use a roofing nailer lets you understand the tool used to tackle anything from new roofing projects to making small roof repairs.

 How to Use a Roofing Nailer Safely